unmute/VolumeBar/README.md

 ## VolumeBar

-`VolumeBar` is a simple iOS volume indicator written in [Swift](https://developer.apple.com/swift/).

-It shines in content-heavy apps by showing at the top of the screen and not obstructing content.
-A basic implementation is just one line of code, but `VolumeBar` can be heavily customized via several appearance and presentation properties.
+`VolumeBar` is a [Swift](https://developer.apple.com/swift/) volume indicator that doesn't obstruct content on screen.
+A basic implementation is just one line of code, but it can be heavily customized via several appearance and presentation properties.

 ### Features
 - [x] Customizable appearance